ONSdigital/sbr-idbr-data-load/README.md

 ### Running the App

 By default, the app will run locally.
-To run it in cluster mode, you must pass in the 10th paramater as "cluster"
+To run it in cluster mode, you must pass in the 11th paramater as "cluster".

 ##### HBase